openregister/specification/content/blob-def.md

 Note that all attributes expect an optional value as explained in the [evolution section](/data-model/evolve#forwards-compatibility).

-The item can be serialised in JSON as:
+The blob can be serialised in JSON as:

 ```json
 {